adilsondias-engineer/fpga-learning/11-mobile-app/README.md

 **Perfect Architecture Choice!** ✅

-Your C++ gateway publishes to both MQTT and Kafka:
+The C++ gateway publishes to both MQTT and Kafka:
 - **MQTT → Mobile & ESP32** (lightweight, mobile-friendly, low power)
 - **Kafka → Backend Services** (analytics, data pipelines, microservices)

 This is the **industry best practice**:
 - ✅ Mobile apps should use MQTT or WebSocket (not Kafka directly)
 - ✅ Kafka is for high-throughput backend services
-- ✅ Your C++ gateway acts as the perfect bridge between both worlds
+- ✅ The C++ gateway acts as the perfect bridge between both worlds

 ```
 FPGA → C++ Gateway ─┬→ MQTT → ESP32 ✅